Why use a Learning Management System (LMS)?

 Why learners love Learning Management Systems

-Learning hosted on an LMS is great for users as well as for the training companies that offer it.
-The constant availability of the learning content on the platform means that students can refer back to it whenever they need to, which puts less pressure on their own memory and note taking abilities.
+Learning hosted on an LMS is great for users as well as for the training companies offering it.
+The constant availability of the learning content on the platform means that students can refer back to it whenever they need to, which puts less pressure on their memory and note taking abilities.

 A better learning experience for the users means more effective training, which of course improves the performance of the training company who is offering it.

 Not only does it improve the learning experience of users, an LMS can reach more users who might not be able to access a rigid, classroom-based course.
-Many interested students who would find a time-specific or face-to-face course inaccessible, such as those living in different time zones or with disabilities, could now join your community of learners.
+Many interested students who would find a time-specific or face-to-face course inaccessible, such as those living in different time zones or with disabilities, would now be given the opportunity to join your community of learners.

 Offering low cost training via an LMS to a wider learner base also opens up the potential for increasing your customer base for any other forms of training that your organisation offers.